At the heart of the WordPress theme template is the venerable WordPress loop. When you're looking at your

 Based on the query that is sent, the default loop will display a certain number of posts from a certain category from a certain date, and so on.
 For example, the number of posts displayed in the first part of the loop is specified in the WP Admin.
 So if someone requests the second page of your "Awesome" category, that information is sent via the query, along with the number of posts, theme template file, and so on.

-So the default loop is perfect if you’re happy with the query that is sent, but it is also possible to customize the query and generate an entirely different set of posts.
+So the default loop is perfect if you're happy with the query that is sent, but it is also possible to customize the query and generate a different set of posts.

 Loop with query_posts()

 The query_posts function enables us to modify the query and display our desired results.
 We can either override the entire query or keep it around and just change a few parameters.
 Here's an example where

 query_posts is called before the default loop to exclude a specific category: